 About Clark Nexsen

 Clark Nexsen is an ideas-based architecture and engineering firm focused on creating spaces and experiences that positively impact people’s lives.
 With nearly a century of design practice, the firm is ranked by Building Design + Construction as a Top 10 firm for both university and government work.
 Clark Nexsen was honored as Firm of the Year by the American Institute of Architects’ North Carolina chapter in 2017.
 With 10 U.S. locations, the firm has offices in Charlotte, Asheville and Raleigh, N.C.
 Locally, they have designed numerous new and renovated buildings for UNC Charlotte and Charlotte-Mecklenburg Schools.
-Recently completed library experience includes the James B. Hunt Library at NC State University, in collaboration with Snøhetta, and Semans Library at the UNC School of the Arts in Winston-Salem.
+Recently completed library experience includes the James B. Hunt Library at NC State University, in collaboration with Snøhetta, and the Library and Learning Commons at UNC School of the Arts in Winston-Salem.

 For nearly 30 years, Snøhetta has explored spaces dedicated to cultivating knowledge with the design of new libraries, museums and educational buildings.
 They aspire to create places that enliven, activate and diversify.
 Snøhetta kick-started its career in 1989 with the competition-winning entry for the new library of Alexandria, Egypt.
 This was later followed by the commission for the Norwegian National Opera in Oslo, the National September 11 Memorial Museum Pavilion at the World Trade Center in New York City, and the San Francisco Museum of Modern Art Expansion in California, among many others.
 Since its inception, the practice has maintained its original trans-disciplinary approach, integrating architectural, landscape, interior and brand design in all of its projects.
 Recent library projects include the James B. Hunt Library in Raleigh, N.C. completed in collaboration with Clark Nexsen, as well as the Ryerson University Student Learning Centre in Toronto and the ongoing construction of Calgary’s New Central Library.